How To Host A Sequel Wedding

 Budgeting for more than one event

 For those looking for a small legal ceremony followed by a larger celebration, a sequel wedding will not cost very much more or less than the traditional one-day event.
-On the other hand, those wanting more than one large-scale event may need to consider whether your budget will stretch.
+On the other hand, those wanting more than one large-scale event may need to consider whether their budget will stretch.

 You’ll need to be realistic about each event and determine how much of your budget you are willing to spend on each.